 A successful student will demonstrate critical thinking abilities, sound judgment, exemplify medical ethics and utilize interpersonal skills.
 An attitude of respect for self and others, adherence to the concepts of privilege and confidentiality, and a commitment to patient welfare are essential attributes for students to demonstrate.

-At its March 2018 meeting, the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) placed the Wichita State University Physician Assistant program sponsored by Wichita State University.
+At its 2020 March meeting, the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA) extended Accreditation-Probation status for the Wichita State University Physician Assistant Program sponsored by Wichita State University.
 Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.